Want to know how’s your keyword ranking has changed over time? Find out how Rank Tracking can help you to do so.

 When that happens, Google will have to weigh the pages against each and chooses which ones it thinks to be more relevant.
 That’s the basis of keyword cannibalization.

-But, don’t you worry about that!
-You can now identify keyword cannibalization by looking at the keyword level in Rank Tracking.
+Worry not, you can now identify keyword cannibalization by looking at the ‘Keyword’ tab in Rank Tracking.

 Run down the list of keywords and look for any duplicate entries.
-You can also sort the keywords by clicking on the “Pages Tracking” tab.
+You can also sort the keywords by clicking on the “Pages” tab.

 Let’s take a look at the “how to improve page authority” keyword here as an example.
 Since there are 2 pages that have the same target keywords, I can click the arrow button to find out the pages that are overlapping.